Thank you for visiting!

 What do I Mean by “the Context” of Living a Healthy Lifestyle?

 Also important is establishing a routine or an atmosphere in the home or work setting that foster health-promoting practices.
 One such example is eating dinner together as a family.
 Studies have suggested several health-promoting benefits of making the dinner hour a family affair.
-Benefits include the increased likelihood of eating healthy meals, the decreased likelihood of adolescents obtaining poor grades and using drugs, and the decreased likelihood of children and adolescents developing depression or an eating eating disorder.
-Another example can be found at a New York based telecom company where employees are permitted to form music bands that compete with one another.
+Benefits include the increased likelihood of eating healthy meals, the decreased likelihood of adolescents obtaining poor grades and using drugs, and the decreased likelihood of children and adolescents developing depression or an eating disorder.
+Another example can be found at a New York-based telecom company where employees are permitted to form music bands that compete with one another.
 These employees are reported to be “happy colleagues” and to do their work in a manner that makes “happy customers.”
 This makes for a win-win, health-promoting work setting.
 (Hear more about this telecom company’s creative approach to promoting happiness among its employees.)

-Frequency of Blog Posts
+The Frequency of Blog Posts

 I love to write, but my schedule determines how much time I’m able to devote to this endeavor.

 My goal is to publish two blogs per month.
 I will publish more than two when my schedule permits it.
-I figured when time is limited, at the very least, a couple of blogs in one month is better than none.
-It use to bother me when I didn’t publish much, especially when I started this blog.
+I figured when my time is limited, at the very least, a couple of blogs in one month is better than none.
+It used to bother me when I didn’t publish much, especially when I started this blog.
 I see it now, however, as playing it safe since I’m already juggling family time, my day job, and other responsibilities 🙂

 Thanks again for stopping by.
 Hope you find this blog enjoyable, inspiring, and health-promoting!